 The goals of a LeanStart project may include;

-- The introduction of Lean, Agile-Lean or related process improvement principles to a company,
+- The introduction of Lean process improvement principles to a company,

-- The completion of a specific improvement project to show the value of the approach, and/or,
+- The completion of a specific Lean improvement project to show the value of the approach, and/or,

-- The development of a Lean / Organisational Innovation roadmap or action plan with a company (this should ideally include an assessment or benchmark of the current situation).
+- The development of a Lean roadmap or action plan (this should include a detailed assessment or benchmark of the current situation).

 Am I eligible?